Configuring Acme-client

 Incorrect File Permissions

-Double check /var/www and /var/www/acme for correct file permissions:
+Double check /var/www and /var/www/acme to ensure they have correct file permissions:

 $ ls -ld /var/www /var/www/acme